broadinstitute/taiga/README.md

 - Philip Montgomery - Initial work + advising on the current development
 - Remi Marenco - Prototype + current development

-## License

-This project is licensed under the Apache License - see the LICENSE file for details.

 ## Acknowledgments

 - Cancer Data Science